we-ready/notebook/English/junior.6.md

 The Active Voice & The Passive Voice

 Many people speak English.
-Englishis spokenby many people.
+English is spokenby many people.

-Letters are collectedfrom this post-box at 7:30 every morning.
+Letters are collected from this post-box at 7:30 every morning.
-Colour TVs are soldin that shop.
+Colour TVs are sold in that shop.

-This kind of bike is not madein our factory.
+This kind of bike is not made in our factory.
-Football is playedin most middle schools.
+Football is played in most middle schools.

 We often use a recorder in our English class.
-A recorder is often used(by us) in our English class.
+A recorder is often used (by us) in our English class.

 # LESSON 2